Why preterm babies are getting infant massages

 The human touch is a powerful thing.

-Research has shown us that people evolved with a basic, primal need to be embraced by others, starting right at birth.
+Research has shown that people evolved with a basic, primal need to be embraced by others, starting right at birth.

 That’s the idea behind an evidence-based infant massage program that Advocate Children’s Hospital has for all preterm babies.
 The program, known as H-HOPE, or Hospital to Home: Optimizing the Preterm Infant’s Environment, is one part education for parents about their preterm baby, called Parents+, and one part multisensory massage, called Massage+.